Develop a New Zealand-style CV

 For example, it is not a good idea to list every job or course that you have ever done.
 It is better to give examples of how you have used your skills in the past, rather than just listing them without evidence.
 It is important to present yourself positively as a potential employee, but also not to appear boastful about your achievements.

 Kiwi employers may not be familiar with the companies you have worked for, so it is a good idea to include a short description of the company in your CV - things like the number of employees, location, and website.

 People suggested that my CV was not what New Zealand employers would look at.
 Where I come from we prepare a CV in a different way: we give all our experience right from day one.
 Here, nobody likes to read a story!

 Write a cover letter and include it with your CV whenever you apply for a job.
-This is a one-page 'sales pitch' about why you think you're ideal for the job.
+This is a one-page sales pitch about why you think you are ideal for the job.
 A cover letter briefly introduces you, explains your main skills and experience, and makes an argument for why you are the right person for the specific job.
 You need to use a formal and persuasive style when writing a cover letter.
 Prepare a tailored letter that matches the job description for every job you apply for.

 Many people make the mistake of writing a CV and using that same CV for every job application.
 It is important that you also tailor your CV to each job to make sure that it highlights the skills that are relevant to the job.

-Don't forget to bring your qualifications with you to New Zealand.
-If you’re sending them in with an application, don’t send originals.
+Remember to bring your qualifications with you to New Zealand.
+If you are sending them in with an application, do not send originals.
 Get copies made and certified.
-If you’re in New Zealand, a Justice of the Peace (JP) can do that.
+If you are in New Zealand, a Justice of the Peace (JP) can do that.